BU-IE-423/fall-23-tbyuksek/project_part_one_analysis.md

 <p>Sharp rises and falls in stock prices can create unusual data points, known as outliers.
 These
 often have a clear cause.
 A single stock can change in price sharply if something big happens in the company.
 Sometimes, the whole stock market might go up or down together.
 Or a specific industry might see a general rise or drop.
-For example, both **Turkcell and Türk Telekom** stocks show outliers on **July 11, 2018**, it suggests there was an important event on that date affecting the telecom industry.</p>
+For example, both Turkcell and Türk Telekom stocks show outliers on July 11, 2018, it suggests there was an important event on that date affecting the telecom industry.</p>